Applitest-co-il/test-runner/README.md

 # Applitest Test Runner

-A powerful, open-source automation testing framework that enables comprehensive testing across multiple platforms including desktop web browsers, mobile web applications, and native mobile apps.
+An open-source automation testing framework that enables comprehensive testing across multiple platforms including desktop web browsers, mobile web applications, and native mobile apps.

+It is designed on top of [webdriver.io](https://github.com/webdriverio/webdriverio) and [appium](https://github.com/appium/appium), providing a unified interface for writing and executing tests via JSON configuration files.

 ## 🚀 What is Applitest Test Runner?